smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 Understanding 713 Ordinance
 ---------------------------

-The *HK Payroll* module is compliant with 713 Ordinance which relates to the :abbr:`ADW (Average Daily Wage)` computation to ensure fair compensation for employees.
+The :guilabel:`Hong Kong - Payroll` module is compliant with 713 Ordinance which relates to the :abbr:`ADW (Average Daily Wage)` computation to ensure fair compensation for employees.

 The ADW computation is as follows: